microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 `Data grid` actually consists of a number of components that work together:
 - `<fast-data-grid>`:  The top level container element
-- `<fast-data-grid-header>`: Displays column titles
-- `<fast-data-grid-header-cell>`: Displays the title for a single column of cells
-- `<fast-data-grid-row>`: Displays a single row of data associated with a single record
+- `<fast-data-grid-row>`: Displays a single row of data associated with a single record or a header row
 - `<fast-data-grid-cell>`: Displays a single cell of data within a row

 ### Use Cases